 But the landscape for b2b payments seems to be changing again with more and more companies moving their businesses online.

 And how are businesses coping with this new digital scene in the market?

 It’s not without reason that digital payments are taking over the scene right now.

-Different parties - employees, customers and companies, suppliers, outsource talent and vendors, they’re all looking for a more accessible, personalized payment option where they can access online anywhere and whenever, and on whatever device with high security.
+Different parties - employees, customers and companies, suppliers, outsource talent and vendors, they’re all looking for a more accessible, personalized payment option that they can access online anywhere and whenever, and on whatever device with high security.

 And it’s not only about convenience, it is also a matter of transaction speeds.